BEFORE THE DAY

 I’m kind of freaking out about guest numbers due to restrictions around COVID-19.
 What can I do?

 Do you work on your own or with a second photographer as well?

-However, I always recommend getting ready as close to your venue as possible.
-From experience, this makes a huge difference on the day, to help with keeping things as relaxed and stress free as possible, being close to your wedding venue.
+However, I always recommend everyone getting ready as close to your wedding venue as you can.
+From experience, spending a couple of hundred dollars on an Airbnb nearby makes an immense difference on the day, to help with keeping things as relaxed and stress-free as possible.

 Have you photographed at our venue before / will you visit location of our wedding if you haven’t been there before?